helmilyn/helmilyn.github.io/_portfolio/_ui-ux-design/walkaware.md

 The design principles I came up with were:
 ‍
-- **Reinforce users positively** – The app should use positive reinforcement to motivate users, such as celebrating achievements and offering rewards.
+- **Reinforce users positively** – The app should use positive reinforcement to motivate users, such as celebrating achievements and offering&nbsp;rewards.
 - ‍**Focus on empathy** – The app should be designed with empathy and compassion for the user, recognizing that everyone's fitness journey is unique and should be supported in a non-judgmental way.
 - ‍**Less is more** – The app should have a simple and easy-to-use interface, with a minimal number of steps required to complete any action.
-- ‍**Be mindful** – The app should encourage mindfulness, being present and aware.
+- ‍**Be mindful** – The app should encourage mindfulness, being present and&nbsp;aware.

 ![](/assets/img/walkaware/walkaware-2.gif)